-- To provide motivation to achieve profitable growth, business income, sales volume, and net sales have been adopted as measures for evaluating companywide performance, based on the Company's policy regarding the determination of compensation, etc. for Directors, etc. The amount to be paid may be adjusted if the Audit and Supervisory Committee deliberated it necessary to do so, taking into consideration the status of payment ofbonuses to employees. - Two types of stock-based compensation systems, (1) PSU and (2) RSU, are adopted as long-term incentives. - The basic amount of all long-term incentives (1) PSU and (2) RSU is set in the range of 15% to 100% of base salary based on the responsibilities.
-50% of this basic amount is set as the basic PSU amount, and 50% is set as the basic RSU amount. - With regard to (2) RSU, additional grants for the purpose of retention, etc. may be made in addition to the abovementioned basic RSU amount and in case for Directors, up to the compensation limit detailed on the right if deemed necessary by the Audit and Supervisory Committee (Special RSU). - Granted as an incentive for achieving medium to long term performance targets. - The number of shares to be issued shall be determined within the range of 0% to 150% of the basic PSU amount depending on the achievement of performance targets (only considering companywide performance) over the - (1) PSU three years after the share units have been granted.
-(Performance • A part of the shares to be issued shall be paid in cash for the purpose of Share Units) allocating funds for the payment of obligations, etc. - To provide motivation to enhance corporate value over the mid to long term, consolidated ROE and consolidated sales growth rate have been adopted as measures for evaluating performance, based on the Company's policy regarding - the determination of compensation for Directors, etc. Granted for the purpose of aligning interests with shareholders. - creating incentives to increase corporate value, and strengthening retention of (2) RSU talented people (Restricted - A predetermined number of shares are issued at retirement - Stock Units) A part of the shares to be issued shall be paid in cash for the purpose of allocating funds for the payment of tax obligations, etc.
+determination of compensation, etc. for Directors, etc. The amount to be paid may be adjusted if the Audit and Supervisory Committee deliberated it necessary to do so, taking into consideration the status of payment of Long-term incentives Two types of stock-based compensation systems, (1) PSU and (2) RSU, are adopted as long-term incentives.
+The basic amount of all long-term incentives (1) PSU and (2) RSU is set in the range of 15% to 100% of base salary based on the responsibilities.
+50% of this basic amount is set as the basic PSU amount, and 50% is set as the basic RSU amount.
+With regard to (2) RSU, additional grants for the purpose of retention, etc. may be made in addition to the abovementioned basic RSU amount and in case for Directors, up to the compensation limit detailed on the right if deemed necessary by the Audit and Supervisory Committee (Special RSU).
+(1) PSU (Performance Share Units) Granted as an incentive for achieving medium to long term performance targets.
+The number of shares to be issued shall be determined within the range of 0% to 150% of the basic PSU amount depending on the achievement of performance targets (only considering companywide performance) over the three years after the share units have been granted.
+A part of the shares to be issued shall be paid in cash for the purpose of allocating funds for the payment of obligations, etc. To provide motivation to enhance corporate value over the mid to long term, consolidated ROE and consolidated sales growth rate have been adopted as measures for evaluating performance, based on the Company's policy regarding the determination of compensation for Directors, etc. (2) RSU (Restricted Granted for the purpose of aligning interests with shareholders, creating incentives to increase corporate value, and strengthening retention of talented people.
+A predetermined number of shares are issued at retirement.

+• A part of the shares to be issued shall be paid in cash for the purpose of allocating funds for the payment of tax obligations, etc.
-The portion of the compensation shown on the left provided to Directors will not exceed the following amount

-Compensation limit for Directors (excluding Directors serving on the Audit and Supervisory Committee): 850 million yen per year (approved by resolution no. 5 of 2019 Annual General Meeting of Shareholders) (five in number at the time of the resolution, excluding Directors serving on the Audit and Supervisory Committee)

-In case where the Audit and Supervisory Committee has deliberated and deemed it necessary, payments within 850 million yen may be made for fringe benefits such as compensation for exchange rate fluctuation between other countries and Japan, housing allowance, etc1 compensation shown on the left provided to Directors will not exceed the following amount.
+The portion of the compensation shown on the left provided to Directors will not exceed the following amount Compensation limit for Directors (excluding Directors serving on the Audit and Supervisory Committee): 850 million yen per year (approved by resolution no. 5 of 2019 Annual General Meeting of Shareholders) (five in number at the time of the resolution, excluding Directors serving on the Audit and Supervisory Committee) In case where the Audit and Supervisory Committee has deliberated and deemed it necessary, payments within 850 million yen may be made for fringe benefits such as compensation for exchange rate fluctuation between other countries and Japan, housing allowance, etc\1.

-The portion of the
+The portion of the compensation shown on the

+amount.
 Compensation limit for Directors (excluding Directors serving on the Audit and Supervisory Committee): The maximum number of shares is 2,880 million yen and 1,800,000 shares for three fiscal years (approved by resolution no. 5 of 2022 Annual General Meeting of Shareholders) (five in number at the time of the resolution, excluding Directors serving on the Audit and Supervisory Committee)